 Sec.
-36. (a) The requirements of this section and sections 37 through 47 of this rule constitute the national primary drinking water regulations for lead and copper.
-Unless otherwise indicated, each section applies to community water systems and nontransient noncommunity water systems (hereinafter referred to as water systems or systems).
+36. (a) The requirements of this section and sections 37 through 47 of this rule constitute the drinking water regulations for lead and copper.
+Unless otherwise indicated, each section applies to CWSs and NTNCWSs (in this section and sections 37 through 47 of this rule referred to as water systems or systems).

-(b) This section and sections 37 through 47 of this rule establish a treatment technique that includes requirements for corrosion control treatment, lead service line replacement, and public education.
+- (b) This section and sections 37 through 47 of this rule establish a treatment technique that includes requirements for:

+- (1) corrosion control treatment;

+- (2) lead service line replacement; and

+- (3) public education.

 These requirements are triggered, in some cases, by lead and copper action levels measured in samples collected at consumers' taps.

-(c) The following are requirements for lead and copper action levels:

-(1) The lead action level is exceeded if the concentration of lead in more than ten percent (10%) of tap water samples collected during any monitoring period conducted in accordance with section 37 of this rule is greater than fifteen-thousandths (0.015) milligram per liter (i.e., if the ninetieth percentile lead level is greater than fifteen-thousandths (0.015) milligram per liter).
-(2) The copper action level is exceeded if the concentration of copper in more than ten percent (10%) of tap samples collected during any monitoring period conducted in accordance with section 37 of this rule is greater than one and three-tenths (1.3) milligram per liter (i.e., if the ninetieth percentile copper level is greater than one and three-tenths (1.3) milligram per liter).
-(3) The ninetieth percentile lead and copper levels shall be computed as follows:

-(A) The results of all lead or copper samples taken during a monitoring period shall be placed in ascending order from the sample with the lowest concentration to the sample with the highest concentration.
+- (c) The following are requirements for lead and copper action levels: - (1) The lead action level is exceeded if the concentration of lead in more than ten percent (10%) of tap water samples collected during any monitoring period conducted in accordance with section 37 of this rule is greater than fifteen-thousandths (0.015) milligram per liter, for example, if the ninetieth percentile lead level is greater than fifteen-thousandths (0.015) milligram per liter. - (2) The copper action level is exceeded if the concentration of copper in more than ten percent (10%) of tap samples collected during any monitoring period conducted in accordance with section 37 of this rule is greater than one and three-tenths (1.3) milligram per liter, for example, if the ninetieth percentile copper level is greater than one and three-tenths (1.3) milligram per liter. - (3) The ninetieth percentile lead and copper levels shall be computed as follows: - (A) The results of all lead or copper samples taken during a monitoring period shall be placed in ascending order from the sample with the lowest concentration to the sample with the highest concentration.
 Each sampling result shall be assigned a number, ascending by single integers beginning with the number one (1) for the sample with the lowest contaminant level.
-The number assigned to the sample with the highest contaminant level shall be equal to the total number of samples taken.

-(B) The number of samples taken during the monitoring period shall be multiplied by nine-tenths (0.9).

-(C) The contaminant concentration in the numbered sample yielded by the calculation in clause (B) is the ninetieth percentile contaminant level.

-(D) For water systems serving fewer than one hundred (100) people that collect five (5) samples per monitoring period, the ninetieth percentile is computed by taking the average of the highest and second highest concentrations.

-(d) The following are requirements for corrosion control treatment:
+The number assigned to the sample with the highest contaminant level shall be equal to the total number of samples taken. - (B) The number of samples taken during the monitoring period shall be multiplied by nine-tenths (0.9). - (C) The contaminant concentration in the numbered sample yielded by the calculation in clause (B) is the ninetieth percentile contaminant level. - (D) For water systems serving fewer than one hundred (100) people that collect five (5) samples per monitoring period, the ninetieth percentile is computed by taking the average of the highest and second highest concentrations. - (E) For a PWS that has been allowed by the commissioner to collect fewer than five (5) samples in accordance with section 37(c) of this rule, the sample result with the highest concentration is considered the ninetieth percentile value. - (d) The following are requirements for corrosion control treatment: